Schedule Annual Maintenance

 There are two important factors that contribute to basement leaking: the clay bowl effect and hydrostatic pressure.
 Both have similar damaging effects, which is why it's important to be aware of the proper way to waterproof your foundation.

 To learn more about what we can do to help you with foundation cracks and waterproofing, call us today!
-Our services are available in Fargo, Rochester, Minneapolis and throughout MN, ND, IA, and WI.
+Our services are available in Fargo, Minneapolis, Rochester and throughout MN, ND, IA, and WI.

 Backfill soil is porous.
 Excavated soil that's replaced around a completed foundation isn't as dense and tightly packed as undisturbed soil farther away.
 As a result, water collects in the soil immediately surrounding the house, putting pressure on foundation walls -the Clay Bowl Effect.